Abhishekpathania01/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

     ![In the Remote Desktop Connection dialog box, a warning states that the identity of the remote computer cannot be verified, and asks if you want to continue anyway.
 At the bottom, the Yes button is circled.](./media/remote-desktop-connection-identity-verification-sqlserver2008.png "Remote Desktop Connection dialog")

-6. Once logged into the SqlServer2008 VM, download a [backup of the TailspinToys database](https://raw.githubusercontent.com/microsoft/Migrating-SQL-databases-to-Azure/master/Hands-on%20lab/lab-files/Database/TailspinToys.bak), **then you must rename this database file name such as database name+your name: example: TailSpinToysJohn** and save it to the `C:\` of the VM.
+6. Once logged into the SqlServer2008 VM, download a [backup of the TailspinToys database](https://raw.githubusercontent.com/microsoft/Migrating-SQL-databases-to-Azure/master/Hands-on%20lab/lab-files/Database/TailspinToys.bak), **then you must rename this database file name such as TailspinToys+yourName: example: TailSpinToysJohn** and save it to the `C:\` of the VM.

 7. Next, open **Microsoft SQL Server Management Studio 17** by entering "sql server" into the search bar in the Windows Start menu.